nickynicolson/CalamusTraits/README.md

 - **2024-09-19** [NN](https://github.com/nickynicolson) presented "New tools for taxonomy" to the Integrated Monography group at Kew, demonstrating [echinopscis](https://echinopscis.github.io/) and large language models, including associated projects run by [Eren Karabey](https://github.com/erenkarabey) ([KewBridge/specimens2illustrations](https://github.com/KewBridge/specimens2illustrations)) and [Young Jun Lee](https://github.com/yjkiwilee).
 Follow-up discussion focussed on how we could use these tools / techniques in the re-curation of *Calamus*.
 - **2024-09-19** Ben Kuhnhaeuser shared data on *Ceratolobus*, a distinct clade with *Calamus*:
+>
 > I’m sending through a few resources on *Ceratolobus*, a morphologically and phylogenetically well-defined clade and former genus that is now subsumed in Calamus.
 It contains six species, *C. concolor, C. disjunctus, C. glaucescens, C. hallierianus, C. pseudoconcolor*,  and *C. subangulatus*.
 >
-> All species are described in Henderson 2020, which is accompanied by a supplementary data matrix: https://phytotaxa.mapress.com/pt/article/view/phytotaxa.445.1.1.
+> All species are described in Henderson 2020, which is accompanied by a [supplementary data matrix](https://phytotaxa.mapress.com/pt/article/view/phytotaxa.445.1.1).
 >
 > The supplementary is also available on Zenodo and as such in the public domain.
 The Ceratolobus rows of the spreadsheet are only a tiny fraction of the entire dataset.
 The column abbreviations are explained in the main manuscript in appendices I (p.
 478) and II (pp. 479-486).
 >